-- 2.31 The liability classes (EL and PL) take longer to emerge as there is a significant component of personal injury claims in these (at least seven years for claim numbers to be fully reported and ten years for claim amounts). - 2.32 Adjustments have been made to take account of the rapid growth in the number of pupils within the RPA during the first two academic years (2014/15 and 2015/16 only). - 2.33 We considered the results from several methods when selecting the ultimate number of claims and the ultimate claim amount for each class. - 2.34 We also project the expenses associated with the claims.
+- 2.32 We expect that claims from both Travel classes will emerge the fastest (two years for claim numbers to be fully reported and three years for claim amounts), with the least uncertainty in their value.
+The PDBI class is also expected to develop relatively quickly (three years for claim numbers to be fully reported, four years for claim amounts). - 2.33 The liability classes (EL and PL) take longer to emerge as there is a significant component of personal injury claims in these (at least seven years for claim numbers to be fully reported and ten years for claim amounts). - 2.34 We considered the results from several methods when selecting the ultimate number of claims and the ultimate claim amount for each class. - 2.35 We also project the expenses associated with the claims.
 These expenses are claims expenses related to individual claims such as claims handling and loss adjustor fees.
-Any expense figures within this report do not include any further expenses that DfE incur in the operation of the RPA, such as staff and consultancy costs. - 2.35 The results of our provisioning exercise are presented in section 1 of this document.
+Any expense figures within this report do not include any further expenses that DfE incur in the operation of the RPA, such as staff and consultancy costs. - 2.36 The results of our provisioning exercise are presented in section 1 of this document.

-Projection of claims for future academic years 2020/21 to 2027/28
+Projection of claims for future academic years 2021/22 to 2027/28

-2.36 The following chart shows our current ultimate claims estimate for the 2020/21 to 2027/28 academic years, alongside the corresponding estimates from our August 2019 review.
-Due to the extended time horizon in the current review, the ultimate claims estimates from the August review are zero for academic years 2025/26 onwards.
-These academic years cover the 12 month periods from 1 September 2020 to 31 August 2028.
+2.37 The following chart shows our current ultimate claims estimate for the 2021/22 to 2027/28 academic years, alongside the corresponding estimates from our August 2020 review.
+These academic years cover the 12 month periods from 1 September 2021 to 31 August 2028.
 All figures exclude claim expenses.

-Figure 11: Summary of GAD future academic year (2020/21 to 2027/28) ultimate claim estimates (£000s)
+Figure 12: Summary of GAD future academic year (2021/22 to 2027/28) ultimate claim estimates (£000s)